-Registration is now open for 2019
+Registration is now closed.
+Thank you for your interest.

 Do you feel called to connect with nature and serve your community?
 Becoming a Clinical Community Herbalist is a great step toward supporting your own and others’ health.

 This curriculum is the Lifestyle Program Year 2 with addition of Clinical Skills class, created for students working toward Clinical Internship in third of study.

 Upon completion of Clinical Internship, students will receive HERBalachia Clinical Community Herbalist Certificate and be able to use, dispense, and recommend local, non-toxic herbs to clients.
 Our program is created in alignment with the American Herbalist Guild recommended guidelines for herbal study.

 Students with a scope of practice which including nutritional guidelines (nurses, physicians, etc.) may immediately use these skills to enhance their current professions.
 Click HERE for information on Continuing Education for Nurses.